May I have several subscriptions to Kindred Readers?

 May I review more than one book at a time?

-No. A member can be assigned a maximum of one book to review at a time.
+No. A member can be invited to review a maximum of one book at a time.

 What do the Kindred Readers star scores mean?